-We received feedback about the service from 10 patients.
+We received feedback about the service from 19 patients.

-During the inspection we spoke with a dentist, a dental nurse, a receptionist and the practice manager.
+During the inspection we spoke with a dentist, two dental nurses, a receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.